cultuurnet/uit-documentatie/content/content-management/latest/uitpas.md

 - using the [JSON-LD CRUD API](https://documentatie.uitdatabank.be/content/json-ld-crud-api/latest/events/event-priceInfo.html)

 ## Calendar
+The UiTPAS check-in devices will take the start and end time of an event into account.
-It is mandatory to include the start time and end time of the event.
+Therefore it is highly recommended to include the exact start time and end time of the event.

 UiTdatabank will fill up missing start and end hours as follows:
 - missing start time: ```00:00:00```
 - missing end time: ```23:59:59```

-The UiTPAS check-in devices will take this information into account.